 Like I said before, I cannot sleep when there is someone lying next to me.
-I need to be alone in bed, or otherwise I cannot fall asleep.
-Besides, I can’t stand the smell of another person on my sheets and pillow cases.
+I need to be alone in bed, or otherwise, I cannot fall asleep.
+Besides, I can’t stand the smell of another person on my sheets and pillowcases.
 I want my bedroom to be clean, fresh and smells like me.
 So, since the beginning of time, I have my own corner and later my own room.
 Even back then when I was with my ex and he raised hell because of it, I insisted to have my own private quarter and got what I wanted.
-The result was nobody can lock any room in our house.
+The result was nobody could lock any room in our house.
 He made sure of that.

 I could have put a dresser against the door in case__but experience taught me that it will only encourage him furthermore.

-My son that time happened to be sleeping at my aunt’s house, but my ex didn’t know it and that was good; it means my son’s room was the most unlikely place he was going to look for me.
-No matter how fuck the man might be, he more or less still is a good father; unless it’s that time of the year again, then nothing counts.
+My son that time happened to be sleeping at my aunt’s house, but my ex-didn’t know it and that was good; it means my son’s room was the most unlikely place he was going to look for me.
+No matter how fucked up the man might be, he more or less still is a good father; unless it’s that time of the year again, then nothing counts.

 My son had two clever annoying spoiled cats named Dulce and Snooze, they were mother and daughter.
 Both of them loved to swing themselves on my draperies and could open doors by themselves.
 I caught them in the act of doing exactly that.
 From a reasonable distance they would run at full speed, then jump; grab the handle and hang on there till the door opens.
 Hateful little pests.
 If only my son did not adore them…

-After a while I felt some weight pressing down on the mattress.
-She must have jumped in the bed with me.
+After a while, I felt some weight pressing down on the mattress.
+She must have jumped on the bed with me.
 A moment later I felt something was on my chest so, I said: “Snooze, go away” and I swept her off me.

 My arm must have fallen off the side of the bed because I realized that it was on the floor and the darn cat was licking my fingers.
 Once again I shooed the animal away.